Careers360 Logo

 Understanding Force: The Basics

-The term Force means the push or pull, an external agent which has the ability to change the state of a body.
+The term force means push or pull, an external agent that has the ability to change the state of a body.
 If a body is applied by some external force it can bring a moving body into rest as well as Force can bring a body at rest into motion.
 S. Isaac Newton introduced the concept of Force in his famous book Principia Mathematica 1687.

 Force is an external applied agent to a body which has the tendency to change the state of motion of a body.
 Mathematically, Force acting on a body is defined as the rate of change in momentum of a body.

-Mathematically, The formula of force is written as
+Mathematically, The formula for force is written as

 where,